MicrosoftDocs/azure-devops-docs/docs/organizations/security/allow-list-ip-url.md

 If your organization use security measures, like a firewall or a proxy server, you need to add certain IP addresses and domain URLs to the **Allow list**.
 Adding them to the Allow list helps to ensure that you have the best experiences with Azure DevOps.

-Also, for the best experience with Visual Studio and Azure Services, you'll want to open select ports and protocols.
+For the best experience with Visual Studio and Azure Services, open select ports and protocols.
 For more information, see [Use Visual Studio and Azure Services - Install and use Visual Studio behind a firewall or proxy server](https://docs.microsoft.com/visualstudio/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server?view=vs-2017#use-visual-studio-and-azure-services).

 ## Domain URLs to allow

 If you are having network connection issues to Azure DevOps, using NuGet, or connecting from Visual Studio 2015 and later versions, it may be because your security appliances are blocking connections as Visual Studio uses TLS 1.2.
-To fix this issue, update the security appliances in order to support TLS 1.2 for the following connections.
+To fix this issue, update the security appliances to support TLS 1.2 for the following connections.

 ### Azure DevOps domains to allow